Lanottez/IC_BA_2020_BIA_A3/README.md

 * freq per month

 ###  Mary:
-* Churn rate over time
+## Churn rate over time DONE
+Based on Jiaqi's analysis I plotted the churn rate over time and the insights are those that Jiaqi mentions on  __Graph 3__
-* Membership over time??
+## Membership over time DONE
+The membership growth over time seems to move around an average between 2012 and 2015, while there is a steep increase in late 2015 (maybe because of the reduction of total members??) and then it decreases again quickly.
+It seems that there is no longterm impact in the membership growth
+## I explore now:
-* Membership change per club  // clubs number plot
+* Membership change per club  // clubs - members number over time

 ### Arianna: